damar-wicaksono/uqtestfuns/docs/getting-started/creating-a-built-in.md

 UQTestFuns is designed to work with minimal dependency within the numerical Python ecosystem.
 At the very least, NumPy and SciPy are required for UQTestFuns to work.
-It might be good idea to import NumPy alongside UQTestFuns:
+It might be a good idea to import NumPy alongside UQTestFuns:

 ```{code-cell} ipython3
 import numpy as np